-After trying her creative hand at many design functions, she eventually became senior packaging designer, before taking he leap and becoming a freelance designer, mainly working for SMEs and carrying out identity and brochure work.
+After trying her creative hand at many design functions, she eventually became senior packaging designer, before taking the leap and becoming a freelance designer (to allow for some family time), mainly working for SMEs and carrying out identity and brochure work.
 It was while she was working for her first employer after that spell as a freelancer that her current role came about, however.
 More of that later.

 Ian Gordon of Country Fresh in Zimbabwe was also a supplier and it was over a lunch with him and Jo Thorneycroft that Perry was given a 24-hour ultimatum, which led to him setting up Arbor International with Gordon and Jo Thorneycroft, in 1995, to sell vegetables from sub-Saharan Africa to the UK retailers.

 That business bloomed, with several out-of season products, including baby corn and asparagus, added to the product offer before work began around 1999 to develop African production of what became Tenderstem.
 “It was a reputed product,” says Perry, “but it had been given to UK growers and they didn’t really understand how to grow it.
 It’s not like growing broccoli, it’s more like asparagus and requires intensive harvesting.
 Someone working as a trainee at M&S (I think it may have been one of the Barfoots) decided there was potential for the product though and then technical manager Andrew Sharp agreed, suggesting that if we could supply it year round, the product might make more of an impact and perhaps we should try growing it in Africa.